-E.4.1.1 The Residential Waterfront - Lake Temagami land use designation applies to Patented Land on the islands of Lake Temagami and Cross Lake, except those lands that are designated Tourist Commercial.
+E.4.1.1 The Residential Waterfront - Lake Temagami land use designation applies to Patented Land on the shorelineislands of Lake Temagami and Cross Lake, except those lands that are designated Tourist Commercial.

-E.4.2.1 Permitted uses include existing and new low density residential uses on islands, including the following accessory uses: home occupations, home industries, cabin secondary dwelling units, sleep cabins and contractor's yards.
+E.4.2.1 Permitted uses include existing and new low density residential uses on islands, Home including the following accessory uses: home occupations and, home industries, cabin secondary dwelling units, sleep cabins and contractor's yards.

-- E.4.3.1 New residential development shall take the form of single unit development on islands. - E.4.3.2 New lots shall generally have a minimum lot area of 1 hectare and a minimum lot frontage of 90 metres.
-New lots less than 1 hectare in lot area will require a hydrogeological assessment. - E.4.3.3 The Zoning By-law shall establish a Shoreline Residential Zone for those Patented Lands on islands on Lake Temagami. - E.4.3.4 All development in the Residential Waterfront Lake Temagami Designation shall be in accordance with the general policies found in Sections F to K of this Plan. - E.4.3.5 New residential development shall be subject site plan approval.
+- E.4.3.1 New residential development shall primarily take the form of single unit development on islands. - E.4.3.2 New lots shall generally have a minimum lot area of 0.8 hectares\1 hectare and a minimum lot frontage of 90 metres.
+New lots less than 1 hectare in lot area will require a hydrogeological assessment. - E.4.3.3 The Zoning By-law shall establish a Shoreline Residential Zone for those patent lands on islands-on Lake Temagami. - E.4.3.4 All development-on in the Residential Waterfront Lake Temagami Designation shall be in accordance with the general policies found in Sections F to K of this Plan. - E.4.3.5 New residential development shall be subject site plan approval.